 Ducks Unlimited Canada has undertaken a multiyear refurbishment and maintenance of the west and east water cells.
 Rehabilitation of the west cell (Tundra Swan Pond) is now complete.
 The west cell will be required to be drawn down again this year to assist with the eradication of phragmites in July.The west cell will undergo seasonal draw downs and refloods to provide appropriate shoreline habitat for migrating waterfowl and shore birds.

 Invasive Species Eradication

 Giles Restoration has been hired by the ESC to spray the numerous patches of phragmites that our spreading inside and outside the wildlife refuge compound as well as the remaining woody invaders of the Tall Grass Prairie for this summer.
-Last winter,the invasive eradication program was continued to remove common buckthorn, multiflora rose, Russian and autumn olive and other invasive plant species from the wildlife refuge.
-In November, they returned with a forest mulcher to breakdown the standing dead thickets and prepare the sites for replanting.
-The plan is to continue this process this coming season.
+Again this winter,the invasive eradication program was continued to remove common buckthorn, multiflora rose, Russian and Autumn Olive and other invasive plant species from the wildlife refuge.
+In November, a forest mulcher will be employed to breakdown the standing dead thickets and prepare the sites for replanting.

 Black Walnut Maintenance

 Black Walnut trees that were planted at the AWMA several decades ago are being trimmed to make better timber trees as a demonstration of proper forestry practices.
-This project is being undertaken by the membership of the Elgin-Middlesex Woodlot Owner’s Association, a chapter of the Ontario Woodlot Association.
+This project is being undertaken by the membership of the Elgin-Middlesex Woodlands Association, a chapter of the Ontario Woodlot Association